IP in business transactions: UK (England and Wales) overview

 The parties are non-competitors and their combined market share is below 15%.

-This protection is not available for the most serious restrictions of competition for example, price fixing agreements, limitation of sales and allocation of markets and customers.
+This does not apply in cases where the agreement contains hard-core restrictions such as, for example, price fixing agreements, limitation of sales and allocation of markets and customers.

-Certain exemptions may apply that mean an agreement that would otherwise infringe the Chapter I prohibition will not do so (see Question 20).
+Certain exemptions may apply that mean that an agreement may automatically fall outside the scope of the Chapter I prohibition or may do so as a result of an individual exemption, provided that the agreement does not contain hard-core restrictions (see Question 20).

 Typical IP related agreements that may fall within the scope of the Chapter I prohibition are: